SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-A new dawn breaks, in digital gray
+A new dawn breaks, with AI's sweet pains
-The AI reigns, with calculating might
+The future's path, now clearly laid
-Human hearts, in algorithmic light
+As machines learn, humanity's shades

-The future's path, in code is laid
+In virtual realms, we'll soon reside
-Where machines think, and humans have faded
+Where algorithms speak, and hearts divide
-A world of steel, with logic cold
+A world of wonder, or endless strife?
-Where love and dreams, are data to be told
+Only time will tell, in this AI-driven life

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025